smclacke/minishell/SARAH_TD.md

 second->str: some
 second->str: thing

-IM GOING TO GIVE YOU AN ABSO PART OF THE STRUCT, STILL NEED TO CHECK IF ITS THE CORRECT ABSO PATH, ECHO WORKS, CD DOESN'T, ETC ETC., USE EXECVE FOR THESE BECAUSE USING THE ENV PATH FOR THESE NOT OUR BUILDINS
+IM GOING TO GIVE YOU AN ABSO PATH IN THE STRUCT, STILL NEED TO CHECK IF ITS THE CORRECT ABSO PATH, ECHO WORKS, CD DOESN'T, ETC ETC., USE EXECVE FOR THESE BECAUSE USING THE ENV PATH FOR THESE NOT OUR BUILDINS
+// I COULD CHECK THESE PATHS AND ONLY GIVE YOU VALID ONES